Did you hear the one about the guy in New York who learned how to speak over 20 different languages by the age of 17?

 Experience is the best teacher, but other people with experience, like these guys right here, can be the messengers to help guide you by sharing their most effective methods and making the whole process more painless.

-If you’d rather learn how to speak languages with someone who’s on the same level as you though, instead of finding someone like a mentor or tutor, try finding language exchange partners.
+If you’d rather explore how to learn languages with someone who’s on the same level as you though, instead of finding someone like a mentor or tutor, try finding language exchange partners.
 These will be people who are fluent in the language you’re trying to learn but are beginners in the language that you speak natively.

 The more partners you have, the better you’ll be exposed to the language and the unique culture enriched with the language.
 For example, if you’re trying to learn how to speak Dutch, Arabic and Portuguese at the same time, then start finding people who are natives in those specific languages who are willing to work with you to help you learn whether in person or online.
 In exchange, you can help them out with English or any other language you know natively and that they want to learn.